haydenwalker980/dtel/docs/Customer-Support-Guide.md

 *Sometimes* people can be annoying and just trying to have fun.
 That is the case with troll calls.
 **These** are the cases of **what are** and **what are NOT** troll calls:

-* People calling and talking about something irrelevant to DiscordTel - Troll Call
+* People calling and talking about something irrelevant to DTel - Troll Call
 * A person calls 611 but does not understand what it is/does - NOT a Troll Call, inform them then hang up
 * Caller begins to say impolite/vulgar things to or about you - Troll Call
 * Caller who is reporting a troller - NOT a Troll Call